rjsf-team/react-jsonschema-form/packages/docs/docs/api-reference/utility-functions.md

 #### Returns

 - string: The best guess for the object type

+### hashForSchema&lt;S extends StrictRJSFSchema = RJSFSchema>()

+Stringifies the schema and returns the hash of the resulting string.

+#### Parameters

+- schema: S - The schema for which the hash is desired

+#### Returns

+- string: The string obtained from the hash of the stringified schema

 ### hasWidget<T = any, S extends StrictRJSFSchema = RJSFSchema, F extends FormContextType = any>()